North Dakota Memory Care Facilities

 Miller Pointe, A Prospera Community

-St Gabriel's Community is a new memory care center that has capacity of 101 seniors with dementia.
-St Gabriel's Community provides services such as visiting geriatric nurse practitioner, special lighting in all areas to help with memory and emergency pendant system.
-It is located at 4580 Coleman Street, Suite 1, and it is well equipped to provide dementia and Alzheimer’s care to Bismarck, ND seniors with dementia.
-St Gabriel's Community is licensed with North Dakota and its license number is ND193.
+Eventide Jamestown is a new memory care center that has capacity of 115 dementia sufferers.
+Eventide Jamestown provides amenities such as local transportation services, access to physical and speech therapy and assistance with daily living.
+It is located at 1300 2nd Pl Ne, and it is properly equipped to provide dementia and Alzheimer’s care to Jamestown, ND dementia sufferers.
+Eventide Jamestown is licensed with North Dakota and its license number is ND147.

 Can't find your county/city/town/village on the list?
 Please use our search bar at the top of the page to search through 176 memory care facilities from 76 cities, towns and villages in North Dakota.
 Find dementia and Alzheimer's care facilities in North Dakota by zip code, city or county.